STPSO: Northshore 15-year-old faces terrorizing charge after bringing 'weapon' to school

-NEW ORLEANS — Authorities arrested a Northshore teenager for terrorism after he brought what the St. Tammany Parish Sheriff's Office called a 'weapon' to school Thursday, but the investigation remains open.
+NEW ORLEANS — Authorities arrested a Northshore teenager for terrorizing after he brought what the St. Tammany Parish Sheriff's Office called a 'weapon' to school Thursday, but the investigation remains open.

 According to the sheriff's office, Fontainebleau High School administrators were told after school hours on Thursday that a student had brought a 'weapon' to school earlier in the day.